-- Official Transcripts – These can only be submitted by high school and/or college administrators.
-Students or parents cannot submit their child’s school transcripts.
+- Official Transcript – This can only be submitted by high school and/or college administrators.
+Students or parents cannot submit their child’s school transcript.

-- Transcripts need to have the fall semester classes and grades on it.
-Sometimes this information is not available until the first of January for high school students.
+- Official Transcripts need to have the fall semester classes and grades on it.
+Sometimes this information is not available until the middle of January for high school students.
 It is the student’s responsibility that the correct transcript is submitted.
-If transcripts do not contain the student’s 12th grade fall semester classes and grades or a college student’s fall semester classes and grades, this requirement will not be considered complete.
+If transcripts do not contain the high school student’s 12th grade fall semester classes and grades or a college student’s fall semester classes and grades, this requirement will not be considered complete.
 Then the student will need to re-request this information and still have it arrive by the transcript “February 20” due date as transcripts can be postmarked using the U.S. mail as late as February 20, 2020.

-- Official transcripts may be sent by U.S. mail (must be sealed envelope from the institution).
+- Official transcripts may be sent by U.S. mail (but they must be in sealed envelopes from the institution).
 They can be emailed or faxed by the school (but not by a parent or student).

-- The student’s grade point average (GPA) needs to be provided by the school or on the transcripts using a 4.0 scale and ask school administrators to email email@example.com this GPA if the transcript does not list it in that format.
-It is also highly recommended that high schools send their school profile with the student’s transcript.
+- The student’s grade point average (GPA) needs to be provided by the school or on the transcripts using a 4.0 scale and ask school administrators to email email@example.com this GPA if the transcript does not list it in this format.
+It is also highly recommended that high schools send/email their “school profile” with the student’s transcript.

 - If a high school senior is dual-enrolled both the high school and college transcripts need to be sent.

-- Standardized Test Scores or Explanation – If a high school senior or gap year student, the applicant needs to submit either:
+- Standardized Test Scores or Explanation – If a high school senior or a “gap year” student, the applicant needs to submit either:

 - ACT Composite Score or

-- SAT Critical Reading and Math Scores or
+- SAT Evidenced Based Critical Reading and Writing Score and Math Score or

 - An explanation of why the student did not take a standardized test.

-- NPGF does not need both sets of scores.
+- NPGF does not need to provide both sets of scores.
 The student is to choose which test scores to send/upload.
 For SAT scores, NPGF allows for “super scoring” where scores from one test can be combined with scores from another test taking the highest scores from two different tests.
 Students can email, fax, send by U.S. mail or upload themselves on the application site their official score report or a screen shot of from either standardized test website which shows

 - the student’s name